 The issue is far from resolved, unfortunately.
 However, in any push for structural change, you must start with getting the issue to break into the broader public consciousness.
 Coincidentally, that happens to be Neurodiversity Media's mission today: to build platforms to allow neurodivergent stories to break into the public consciousness.

 But I can't achieve this mission alone.
 We all have a collective responsibility to tell narratives that can improve the working lives of the neurodivergent population for the better, regardless of whether you wear the "media" hat or not.
-Before the end of January, Neurodiversity Media will announce a suite of services and tools that will help you achieve that mission.
+Neurodiversity Media is currently working on a suite of services and tools that will help you achieve that mission.
 We will have a membership program that will allow for special discounts to our services and tools as well as other perks.

 We are also exploring content marketing, media, education and event opportunities with forward-thinking businesses, advocates, allies and individuals who want to make the most of our storytelling expertise to get the message out to the general public about our neurodiverse workforce.

 NeuroWork will always remain freely accessible, in line with our mission to allow neurodivergent stories to break into the public consciousness.
 Our suite of services and tools are simply designed to make it easier for you to tell stories about neurodiversity that empower the working futures of the neurodivergent population.
-So stay tuned for an announcement!
+So stay tuned for an announcement later in 2020!